alkathirikhalid/small-distance-courier-service/README.md

 # Use Case
 Actor : User

-- [x] Input Base Delivery Cost, Number of Packages
+- [x] Input Base Delivery Cost, Number of Packages.
-- [x] Input Package ID, Package Weight in Kg, Distance in Km, Offer Code (If applicable)
+- [x] Input Package ID, Package Weight in Kg, Distance in Km, Offer Code (If applicable).
-- [x] Input No. of Vehicles, Max speed, Max (L) Weight
+- [x] Input No. of Vehicles, Max speed, Max (L) Weight.

 Actor : Application

-- [x] Output directives
+- [x] Output directives.
-- [x] Validate Input Base Delivery Cost, Number of Packages
+- [x] Validate Input Base Delivery Cost, Number of Packages.
-- [x] Validate Input Package ID, Package Weight in Kg, Distance in Km, Offer Code (If applicable)
+- [x] Validate Input Package ID, Package Weight in Kg, Distance in Km, Offer Code (If applicable).
-- [x] Validate Input No. of Vehicles, Max speed, Max (L) Weight
+- [x] Validate Input No. of Vehicles, Max speed, Max (L) Weight.
-- [x] Output Error (If applicable)
+- [x] Output Error (If applicable).
-- [x] Validate Offer Criteria
+- [x] Validate Offer Criteria.
 - [x] Estimate the total delivery cost of each package with an offer code (If applicable).
-- [x] Validate Deliver Criteria
+- [x] Validate Deliver Criteria.
 - [x] Calculate the estimated delivery time for every package by maximizing no. of packages in every shipment.

 # Edge Cases
 - [x] User input leading or/and trailing whitespace/s.
 - [x] User input duplicate packages identified by package ID.
+- [x] User input N number of packages more than N number of vehicles to deliver, Calculate util all undelivered packages delivery time is update.
+- [x] User input 30 number of packages more than 2 number of vehicle to deliver, Stress test the application to take more.

 # Assumptions
 - [x] No use of threading given it's a Small Distance Courier Service for I/O.
 - [x] Since the loading is sequential by direct input one line at a time, it is not expected for a user to input hundreds of lines.
 - [x] No use of set, to keep the packages in order, Sets have no inherent order, while ArrayLists maintain the order of elements, Adding elements to a set may not preserve the insertion order.
 ArrayLists provide constant time access to elements using their index, while accessing elements in a set is typically done through iteration.
+- [x] No use of interface contracts instead opt for use case classes over interface contracts to minimize implementation overhead, particularly when a single class requires multiple interfaces.
+This approach also reduces over-engineering, preventing unnecessary complexity in the codebase.
+- [x] No use nor expression of DTO, DAO as the application lacks network and database functionalities.